ScalaWilliam/xs4s/README.md

 gradually forms a partial tree, and based on a user-supplied function ("query"), it will materialise that partial tree into a full tree, which will return to the user.

+FS2 compatibility is included (Functional Streams for Scala).

 Using the library
 ======